crowbait/typespec-typescript-emitter/README.md

 >
 > - assumes a `200` status code for an op's response type if you didn't define any (first responses on `getAll` and `getOne` ops)
 > - assumes the entire response type is the body of no body is explicitely decorated (418 on `getOne` op) (this is non-standard; I have seen quite a few projects not realizing the response definition should have a body *in* it and treating the whole thing as a body; so while technically "wrong", this accomodates those projects.
 You can easily define a truly empty body using `{}`, `""`, `null`..., see 419 on `getOne` op)

-Additional notes:

-- There is currently no built-in way of accessing typeguards from paths their types may be associated with.
-- Models are not reused in or imported by this emitter.
-Reasoning involves "no runtime overhead either way", "simpler code", "self-contained emitter modules" and "you're not supposed to rummage around in the generated files anyway, just import them"; this has been touched upon in [#4](https://github.com/crowbait/typespec-typescript-emitter/issues/4#issuecomment-2720955282) and [#6](https://github.com/crowbait/typespec-typescript-emitter/issues/6#issuecomment-3049999155).

 ## Contributing